 Dr Gregor Russell

-He completed an MD in 2015 at the University of Manchester, on the relationship between complex visual hallucinations and cognitive impairment, and has acted in the role of Principal Investigator for several NIHR portfolio studies on dementia.
-He is the Specialty lead for dementia for the Yorkshire and Humber Clinical Research Network, and holds an Honorary Senior Lecturer post with the University of Manchester.
-Since 2018 Dr Russell has been the Director of Research and Development for Bradford District Care NHS Foundation Trust.
-His research interests include co-morbidity of dementia with physical health, particularly conditions leading to sensory impairment, and improvement of systems and processes in liaison psychiatry services.
+He completed an MD in 2015 at the University of Manchester, on the relationship between complex visual hallucinations and cognitive impairment.
+He is specialty lead for dementia for the Yorkshire and Humber Clinical Research Network, and holds an honorary associate professor post with the University of Leeds.
+Since 2018 Dr Russell has been the director of research and development for Bradford District Care NHS Foundation Trust.
+His research interests include co-morbidity of dementia with physical health, and research in memory clinics.

 On Demand Events

 Dr Gregor Russell spoke at these On Demand events...